THREDgroup/multi-agent-robots/README.md

 # multi-agent-robots
 multi-agent-robots is a Unity based project involving a multi-agent reinforcement learning framework for intelligent manufacturing with autonomous mobile robots.
-This work is currently being submitted to a conference.
+This work was presented and published at the International Conference on Engineering Design 2021: Agrawal, A., Won, S., Sharma, T., Deshpande, M., & McComb, C. (2021).
+A MULTI-AGENT REINFORCEMENT LEARNING FRAMEWORK FOR INTELLIGENT MANUFACTURING WITH AUTONOMOUS MOBILE ROBOTS.
+Proceedings of the Design Society, 1, 161-170. doi:10.1017/pds.2021.17

 ## Installation and Usage
 Follow [ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) for installation and usage.
 Here are links to key files in this repository for the reader of the conference paper.